 Bonds can help diversify your portfolio, but they are not risk-free.
+Understanding the relationship between yield and price is key to getting the most from the bonds in your portfolio.
 Find out how bonds work and how to put them to work for you.

 When a new bond is issued, the interest rate it pays is called the coupon rate, which is the fixed annual payment expressed as a percentage of the face value.
 For example, a 5% coupon bond pays $50 a year interest on each $1,000 of face value, a 6% coupon bond pays $60 and so forth.
 That's what the issuer will pay — no more, no less — for the life of the bond.